10 am – 5 pm

 The exhibition also allows visitors to experience the great religious diversity that exists in southern India.
 In addition to elegant statues from Cōḻa temples, a village shrine to the god Aiyanar, and the construction of colorful Kolu figures, historically significant objects from the heyday of Buddhism and Jainism are also on display.
 Muslim and Christian culture were also present in the south of India at an early stage and had a weighty influence on Tamil culture and art.
 For example, the Sufi order, established by Muslim traders, was very popular because of its intensive exchange with Hindu spirituality.
 Shrines over the graves of famous Sufis, known as dargahs, developed into transreligious pilgrimage sites for Hindus, Muslims and Christians.

 The exhibition is curated by Dr. Georg Noack (Linden-Museum Stuttgart) and Dr. M. D. Muthukumaraswamy (National Folklore Support Centre Chennai).
 In addition, we have invited partners from different parts of the world to contribute their views on aspects of Tamil culture, art, history and religions.
 In different modules - poetry, social movements, art, popular culture, religion and everyday life - Of Love and War thus creates a dense description from diverse positions and perspectives.
 We also owe many of the objects shown in the exhibition to worldwide collaborations.
-In addition to exhibits from our collection, we are able to show you loans from the Museum Rietberg Zurich, the Musée National des Arts Asiatiques Guimet in Paris, the Museum für Asiatische Kunst Berlin and the Danish National Museum in Copenhagen.
+In addition to exhibits from our collection, we are able to show you loans from the Museum Rietberg Zurich, the Musée National des Arts Asiatiques Guimet in Paris, the Museum für Asiatische Kunst Berlin, the Danish National Museum in Copenhagen and the Religious Studies Collection of the Philipps University Marburg.
 Also included in the exhibition are ancient inscriptions, manuscripts and prints from the Leiden University Library, the Rojah Mutthiah Research Library Chennai, the archive of the Francke Foundations Halle and the Württemberg State Library Stuttgart.